glouppe/info8002-large-scale-data-systems/lecture6.md

 # Distributed Hash Tables

-In principle analogous to a regular Hash Table (using Hash Table abstraction).
+- In principle analogous to a regular Hash Table (using Hash Table abstraction).
+- Extends upon replicated machines in the case when the data is so large we cannot store it on a single machine.
+However, we still need *fault-tolerance* (how do we prevent data-loss).

 ## Interface